lfbraz/azure-data-science-e2e/labs/lab 1/Lab1.md

 **IMPORTANT**|
 -------------|
 **Take a look in this [notebook](/labs/lab%201/notebooks/deploy-model-to-azure-function.ipynb).**|

-You can also import this notebook to you own workspace.
-Just righ-click on the blank space below your username and choose *Import -> File* and put the path of the file.

 With this notebook, you will package the already trained model as a docker image an register it in the Azure Container Registry (in a  repository named as package).
 Now we need to use `az-cli` to create the Azure Function and associate it with the model image.
 To see more details about this process please also take a look in this [doc](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-ml).